microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/aadadmin.png)

 Search for you account.
-The easiest way is to type in your full account that's associated with your subscription.
+The easiest way is to enter in your full account that's associated with your subscription (e.g. `odl_user_160186@....com`).
 Click your user and then choose **Select**.

 ![](../graphics/aadselect.png)